polterguy/polterguy.github.io/tutorials/database-crud/index.md

 of your filter conditions doesn't make sense for a particular column, you can delete these later as we start editing the endpoint's code.
 However, try clicking the **actor.first_name.like** filter button for instance, and add the value _"A%"_ into it, click _"Add"_, and invoke your endpoint again.
-This time of course only items matching your filter condition are returned, such as the following JSON illustrates.
+This time only items matching your filter condition are returned, such as the following JSON illustrates.

 ```json